adtrace/adtrace_sdk_flutter/README.md

 ### <a id="dl-reattribution"></a>Reattribution via deep links

 AdTrace enables you to run re-engagement campaigns through deep links.
-For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the AdTrace SDK in your app.